MariaDB Operator Upgrade Runbook

 and you can directly jump from 0.38.1 → 25.8.4

-Kubernetes version requirement
+Kubernetes version compatibility

 Known Issue: Webhook cert validation loop